-- 81. We will allow a reasonable time for you to remedy your non-monetary default, where it is able to be remedied and notify you of this time period. - 82.
-Paragraph 81 may not apply where, based on our reasonable opinion, it is necessary for us to act to manage an immediate risk.
+- 81. We will: - a) give you a notice specifying the grounds on which we consider there is a non-monetary default; and - b) allow a reasonable time for you to remedy your non-monetary default, where it is able to be remedied, and notify you of this time period. - 82.
+If paragraph 81 applies, a reasonable time will not be less than 30 days unless it is reasonable for us to act to manage a material and immediate risk relating to the nature of the relevant default, your particular circumstances, or the value of the security.